Guides

 • 6 weight options — widest range on this list

-• DartCounter app included for stat tracking
+• DartCounter app is a nice bonus for tracking your progress

 ❌ Cons